Scattered throughout this cool planet of ours are 400 mountains and hills named ‘Sugarloaf.’ Canada has several; the U.S. has more than 200.

 Clicking the arrow will show the video in 720p quality.
-To view it in 1080p — blu ray quality, which is 50 percent sharper — no problem.
-Click on ‘share’ … go to Download and click on ‘original.’
+To view it in 1080p — Blu ray quality, which is 50 percent sharper — no problem.
+Click on ‘share’ [top right] … go to and click on ‘original’ or MP4.
 The image will not only be sharper but larger.

 400-Million Years …

-According to scientists, that’s roughly the age of Campbellton’s Sugarloaf — give or take 10 or 20 million years — making it one of the oldest mountains in North America.
+That’s one hell of a long time.
+But that’s the age of Campbellton’s Sugarloaf — give or take 10 or 20 million — making it one of the oldest mountains in North America.

-The Sugarloaf is believed to be a retired volcano.
+The Sugarloaf is a retired volcano.
 That explains why it stands out from other mountains in the area since volcanic rock [cooled magma] is more resistant to erosion.

 400 million years.
 Man.
-That’s 200 million years before the dinosaurs showed up.
-To put things in perspective, it’s believed that homo sapiens [the earliest humans] have been around a mere 2 million years.
+That’s when a day on Earth was 22 hours long and a year had more than 400 days.
+That’s also 200 million years before the dinosaurs showed up.
+To put things in perspective even further, it’s believed that homo sapiens [the earliest humans] have only been around a mere 2 million years.

 Suddenly I don’t feel old anymore.

 Another ditty from geologists … what we now know as Northern New Brunswick — including the Sugarloaf — was once south of the Equator.
-I can’t get my head around that: a mountain in Campbellton surrounded by palm trees.
+I can’t get my head around that: palm trees in Campbellton.

-“The heavily-treed 922-foot mountain …” If you’re from the Campbellton-area, that measurement may not have sat well with you.
-Many are under the impression the Sugarloaf is 1,000 feet.
+“The heavily-treed 922-foot mountain …” If you’re from the area, that measurement may not have sat well with you.
+Many — myself included — were under the impression the Sugarloaf was exactly 1,000 feet.
 Mountain erosion doesn’t happen that fast, so what’s going on here?

-Officials maintain the actual height of Campbellton’s mountain is 922 feet [281 meters].
+Those in the know maintain that the actual height of Campbellton’s mountain is 922 feet [281 meters].
 Could it be that the 1,000-foot number refers to ‘feet above sea-level?’
-Or is it simply folklore?
-Don’t know.
+I don’t know.

 … before 500-channel television, computers, video games, digital cameras, cell phones, drive-through restaurants, air-conditioning and 100 other things that made life easier.
 Or so it seemed.